dentarg/auth0-blog/_posts/2018-03-05-build-robust-apps-with-mithril-and-auth0.md

 m.render(root, <App />);
 ```

 We are just rendering `App` and nothing else.
 Right now, our views are gone and navigation is missing.

 All this action is now going to take place within the `App` component by using one of its lifecycle methods.

 ## Mithril Lifecycle Methods

-By scanning the Mithril [docs](https://mithril.js.org/lifecycle-methods.html), we can learn that components and virtual nodes can have lifecycle methods that are called at various points during the lifetime of a DOM element.
+By scanning the [Mithril docs](https://mithril.js.org/lifecycle-methods.html), we can learn that components and virtual nodes can have lifecycle methods that are called at various points during the lifetime of a DOM element.

-All lifecycles methods get _vnode_ as their first argument and they are only called as a side effect of `m.render()`.
-Hence,
+All lifecycle methods get _vnode_ as their first argument and they are only called as a side effect of `m.render()`.

 ```jsx
 m.render(root, <App />);
 ```

-triggers the lifecycle methods of `App`.
+The above code triggers the lifecycle methods of `App`.
 The one _hook_ (another name for lifecycle methods) that we need for our use case of getting the `MainStage` template from within `App` is `oncreate()`.
 Why's that?

-We should not grab a DOM element before it is rendered &mdash; it would result in `undefined` being thrown.
-We got to wait till the `App` template is rendered in the DOM and available to be queried.
+We should not grab a DOM element before it is rendered, in doing so we would get an `undefined` result.
+We need to wait until the `App` template is rendered in the DOM and available to be queried.

 `oncreate()` is activated after a DOM element is created and attached to the document.
-It guarantees to run at the end of the render cycle which makes it a safe spot to get layout values or elements.
+It is guaranteed to run at the end of the render cycle which makes it a safe spot to get layout values or elements.

-Lifecycle methods are properties of the component definition object &mdash; they are at the same level of the `view` property.
+Lifecycle methods are properties of the component definition object.
+They are at the same level of the `view` property.
 Let's open `App.jsx` and add the `oncreate` hook:

 ```jsx
 // src/components/layout/App.jsx